temporalio/documentation/kb/prometheus-grafana-setup-cloud.md

 You must configure your Temporal Cloud and SDK metrics data sources separately in Grafana.

-To add the Temporal Cloud Prometheus HTTP API endpoint that we generated in the previous section, do the following:
+To add the Temporal Cloud Prometheus HTTP API endpoint that we generated in the [Temporal Cloud metrics setup](#temporal-cloud-metrics-setup) section, do the following:

 1. Go to **Configuration&nbsp;> Data sources**.
 2. Select **Add data source&nbsp;> Prometheus**.